yananegu/Project-Pimp-my-wheels/README.md

 ## Components
-- **Schema Design**: Detailing the structure and relationships within the database.
+- **Schema Design** ('PimpMyWheelsSchema.vuerd.json'): Detailing the structure and relationships within the database.
-- **Data Entry Scripts**: Scripts used to populate the database efficiently and consistently.
+- **Data Entry Scripts** ('main.py'): Scripts used to populate the database efficiently and consistently.
-- **Data Analysis Tools**: Techniques and tools applied to analyze the data, focusing on sales trends, restoration costs, and operational efficiency.
+- **Data Analysis Tools** ('report_PimpMyWheels.qmd'): Techniques and tools applied to analyze the data, focusing on sales trends, restoration costs, and operational efficiency.
-- **Report Generation**: Format and tools used for creating reports that visualize and summarize the analysis findings.
+- **Report Generation** ('report_PimpMyWheels.pdf'): Format and tools used for creating reports that visualize and summarize the analysis findings.

 This project serves as a practical application of database design principles, data management, and analytical reporting in a business context, particularly within the automotive industry.